loopdash/loopdash/src/glossary/footer.md

 title: Footer - Loopdash
 h1: Footer
 h2: What does it mean?
-summary: A footer is a section of a WordPress website that appears at the bottom of every page and typically contains information such as copyright notices, contact information, and links to important pages.
+description: A footer is a section of a WordPress website that appears at the bottom of every page and typically contains information such as copyright notices, contact information, and links to important pages.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly